mojowebinc/mojowebinc.github.io/_posts/communication/2016-03-01-countdown-comms.md

 <p style="margin:0;"><b>Action Required</b></p>
 <p style="margin:0;">Move your files to an appropriate location (Failure to do so can results in files being permanently lost):</p>
-- Move all your individual work files, that are acceptable “transfer” file types, to your My Documents folder
+- Move all your individual work files to your My Documents folder
 - Move all your group shared files to your shared network drive.

 <p style="margin:0;"><b>Feedback and Questions</b></p>